 Topics are selected on basis of students' needs and academic qualifications of staff.
-This will include such topics as plant physiology, mycology, advanced physiology, diet, diseases, microbial techniques, endocrinology, biotechniques, cytogenetics, molecular biology, pharmacology, neuroscience, etc. Laboratory may or may not be included.
-If regular lectures are not given, a minimum of 30 hours for each hour credit must be included.
+This will include such topics as plant physiology, mycology, advanced physiology, diet, diseases, microbial techniques, biotechniques, cytogenetics, pharmacology, etc. Laboratory may or may not be included.
+If regular lectures are not given, a minimum of 30 hours of work for each hour credit must be included.
 Prerequisites: BIOL 2473, 2474, and 2475.